 Welcome to the complete Kentucky Service Dog Guide for 2021.
-Many people are confused about what service dogs are, who can use them, what certifications might be necessary, what businesses need to know, what landlords and people seeking residential tenancy need to know, and much more.
+Many people are confused about what service dogs are, who can use them, what certifications might be necessary (none, by the way), what businesses need to know, what landlords and people seeking residential tenancy need to know, and much more.

 - The ADA Definition for Public Access Rights

 - Emotional Support, Comfort, Therapy Animals Under ADA